 - Google Maps is awesome for helping navigate on foot.
 Just load where you want to go while you have Wifi (which all the MRT stations have) and open it once you’re walking.
 This was a lifesaver and made walking to places a thousand times easier.
 Except the 24 hour bookstore.
 It didn’t take us to that.

-I looooove the night markets and was super sad these weren’t a thing in Japan.
-There was the Nishiki Market in Kyoto, but it closed super early, and I didn’t realize that until it was too late.
-But, that’s when Taiwan’s are just starting and they go to midnight(ish.)
+I looooove the night markets in Taiwan and was super sad these weren’t a thing in Japan.
+There was the Nishiki Market in Kyoto, but it closed pretty early, and I didn’t realize that until it was too late.
+But, that’s when Taiwan’s night markets are just opening and they go to midnight(ish.)
 They’re super affordable and you can find pretty much anything there from shoes to bubble tea and carnival games to stinky tofu.

 Tips for visiting night markets in Taiwan:

 - Ask at your hotel or hostel which ones are recommended and to make sure they are actually open.
-Some have weird hours or are closed certain days.
+Some have weird hours or are closed on certain days.
 Never fear, if one is closed, another will be open.